Olivia Anderson, University of Michigan

 Dr. Trina Jorre de St Jorre is a Lecturer at Deakin University in Melbourne, Australia.
 She is interested in pedagogies that engage and empower students and her research focus is on assuring graduate capabilities, improving employment outcomes and incorporating the student voice into curriculum development.
 She is interested in the use of capstone experiences to foster graduate identity and engage students in the conscious development of attributes of importance to graduate employability and active citizenship.
 Trina has a PhD in reproductive biology and a Bachelor of Science in Animal Science (Hons) from the University of Western Australia, where she also taught and developed curriculum across a range of science and communication subjects.

-Russell Kirkscey (PhD, Texas Tech University) is a Brittain Postdoctoral Fellow in Business and Technical Communication at Georgia Institute of Technology.
+Russell Kirkscey is an assistant professor of English and technical and professional writing at Penn State Harrisburg.
 His research interests include health and medical rhetoric, communication ethics, health information technology, research methods, and pedagogy.
 His work has been published in Health Communication, Technical Communication Quarterly, Journal of Usability Studies, Women and Language, Texas Speech Communication Journal, American Secondary Education Journal, and Technical Communication.
 He has taught courses on technical communication, advanced composition, professional report writing, public speaking, communication leadership, and organizational communication.

 Ketevan Kupatadze, Elon University